 Big tip: With a damp rag, wipe what you’ll paint very well.
 Small dust will be noticeable.

 - What to filler use?
 For furniture/shelves etc, use Plastic Wood.
-Hard to sand, but dries, umm, hard.
+It’s very hard to sand, but dries, well, hard.
 For floors, see the bottom of this post on floors.

-- Apply with a knife wider than the biggest hole.
+- Apply with a putty knife wider than the biggest hole.

-Note: thick patches may shrink, so let dry and if needed, just top them off.
+Note: thick patches may shrink, so let dry and if needed, just top them off with more coats.

 2. Sanding plywood and cleaning: make it or break it

-Furniture-grade plywood is great (at $70+ per sheet), but if you bought the $40 stuff, elbow grease will bring it up a level.
+Furniture-grade plywood is great (and pricey), but if you bought the 40 dollar stuff, elbow grease will bring it up a level.
 We’d recommend getting at least medium-grade for not even a fist full of dollars, Clint.

 Why do higher grade plywoods cost so much more?
 Because sanding plywood takes time and money.

 Can you turn medium grade into furniture grade plywood?
-Yes.
-Fill the gaps and sand baby, sand.
+Yes, if you are going to paint it.
+Fill the gaps and knots and sand baby, sand.

-♦ Sand the entire surfaces at the same time you sand the dried hole-filler.
+• Sand the entire surfaces at the same time you sand the dry hole-filler.

 With what?
-Start off with 100 (medium-rough) then go finer and finer (higher numbers) up to 220 for very fine cabinet level work.
+Start off with 100-grit (medium-rough) then go finer and finer (higher numbers) up to 220 for very fine cabinet-level work.
+This is a variety pack.

 3. Primer is Pivotal (if the plywood not coated already)

-Plywood primer of some kind is a must: plywood is a composite with all kinds of wood knots and glues and resins and you have to seal them or they will bleed through into your top coat.
+Plywood primer of some kind is a must: plywood is a composite with all kinds of wood knots and glues and resins and you have to seal them or they will bleed through into your topcoat.
+I explained above about the hard/soft grain and the need for a primer.

-It also creates bonding between wood and top coat.
+Quality primer also creates bonding between wood and topcoat.
 Ever see wood with paint chipping off?
 Bad primer.

 Check for sags, runs, errors, and any men left on base.
 Depending on drying time, these errors can develop after you think you are done.
 Dry drips?
 Just shave them with a razor and try lightly sanding (sanding latex is almost impossible).